-The Coalition on AIDS in Passaic County (CAPCO) is a private, nonprofit community-based organization (CBO) that provides medical case management and non-medical case management for persons living with HIV/AIDS (PLWHA) in Bergen and Passaic Counties.
+The Coalition on AIDS in Passaic County (CAPCO) is a private, nonprofit community-based organization (CBO) that provides medical case management and non-medical case management for persons living with HIV/AIDS (PLWHA) and other STDs in Bergen and Passaic Counties.

 The organization was founded in 1985 as a grassroots support group for health care providers—who, amid the early spread of HIV, were desperate to support their HIV-positive clients.
 In 1991, CAPCO established the HIV Care Consortia in order to create new HIV services and facilitate access to existing services.
 Since that time, CAPCO continues to sponsor quarterly Coalition meetings (the second Wednesday of each quarter), where the primary purposes are (1) promoting health, prevention, and treatment services, (2) providing networking and educational programs on the newest trends/research, (3) providing suggestions to government bodies for the purposes of policy planning and decision-making.
 So, for over 25 years, CAPCO’s 501(c)(3) resource center has linked individuals to HIV/AIDS prevention, treatment, care, and advocacy.